 Touch screens, when used in some devices, act as the perfect input device.
 Most of us can’t even think about using a non-touch screen phone again.
 A large portion of today’s generation of people can type faster on their phones than they can on a laptop.
 Touch screens have become an integral part of our lives, and they are here to stay.

 Today, we are going to review the best touch screen laptops of 2019.
-As the title suggests, we have reviewed the laptops based on the quality of the touchscreen, display, performance, portability, and battery life.
+As the title suggests, we have considered the laptop based on the quality of the touchscreen, display, performance, portability, and battery life.
 The quality of the touchscreen, as well as the display, are going to be the top factors that decide whether or not a laptop gets a place on this list.

 Without further ado, here are the best touchscreen laptops of 2019: